TimS-ml/Handwritten-Quantization/README.md

 Process quantization and de-quantization requires `scale` and `zero-point`, assume we already got these values after calibration

-We need first quantized input data and weights in to nbit.
-Convolution requires multiplation and addition, the 8bit value * 8bit value may result in a bigger value that int8 cannot present.
-According to google's paper, they do the calculation in higher bits, then quantize the result into 8bit before sending to ReLU layer ("computations are carried out using 32-bit floating-point arithmetic").
+We need first quantized input data and weights in to n bit.
+Convolution requires multiplication and addition, the 8bit value * 8bit value may result in a bigger value that int8 cannot present.
+According to google's paper, they do the calculation in higher bits, then quantize the result into 8 bit before sending to ReLU layer ("computations are carried out using 32-bit floating-point arithmetic").
 Activation (ReLU) will set the values less than 0 to 0.

 Specifically our input image is 3 channels color images of 32x32 pixels in size, output has 64 channels.
 BatchNorm after Conv means we don't need bias for the Conv layer